Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 \subsection{Must there be a Dichotomy?}

-Extending this dichotomy from the symmetric case to the full Boolean case presents significant challenges, some of which perhaps suggest that a dichotomy does not exist.
+Extending this dichotomy from the symmetric case to the full Boolean case presents significant challenges, some of which perhaps suggest that a dichotomy does not exist. {Compared to when this manuscript was first written, the possibility of a dichotomy seems more likely, but it has become more clear what the hurdles will be establishing such a result.}

-The primary major challenge is that in the general case there are a near-limitless variety of weak polymorphisms.
-In Appendix~\ref{app:theory}, we provide necessary and sufficient conditions for a family of functions $\mathcal F$ to satisfy $\mathcal F = \poly(\Gamma)$ for some PCSP $\Gamma$ (not necessarily Boolean).
-These conditions, known as \emph{projection-closure} and \emph{finitization}, are extremely flexible, allowing for an extremely rich variety of weak polymorphisms.
+{One challenge is the large variety of families of polymorphisms to consider.} In Section~\ref{app:theory}, we provide necessary and sufficient conditions, adapting a result of Pippenger~\cite{Pippenger2002}, for a family of functions $\mathcal F$ to satisfy $\mathcal F = \Pol(\Gamma)$ for some PCSP $\Gamma$ (not necessarily Boolean).
+These conditions, known as \emph{projection-closure} and \emph{finitization}, are extremely flexible, allowing for an extremely rich variety of polymorphisms.
 Note that these results liberate us from ever thinking about $\Gamma$, and instead we can think entirely in terms of establishing the easiness/hardness of projection-closed, finitized families of functions.
 There is, however, a caveat: there is a huge amount of freedom in finitizable, projection-closed families of functions!
-Polymorphisms like \Maltsev, which at first seems like a technicality, instead signifies the rich variety of PCSPs.